teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_network/add_visualize_networks_via_forms.md

 ## Description

-This usecase allows a project team to add network equipment directly via form, into a digital service previously created.
+This usecase allows a project team to add network equipment directly via form, into a digital service version previously created.

 **Navigation Path**